xingskycn/charmap/README.md

 ###Overview

-    func Encode(data string, encoding string) (string, error) Converts the string from UTF-8 to the specified encoding.
+    func Encode(data string, encoding string) (string, error) Converts a string from UTF-8 to the specified encoding.
 Returns converted string.

 If the input string contains illegal characters for the specified encoding, these characters will be replaced with a substitute character ('?') and